eonk/CrimeSciData/book.md

 One way of extending our model to accommodate for interaction effects is to add additional terms to our model, a third predictor `x3`, where `x3` is simply the product of multiplying `x1` by `x2`.
 Notice we keep a term for each of the **main effects** (the original predictors) as well as a new term for the interaction effect.
 "Analysts should include all constitutive terms when specifying multiplicative interaction models except in very rare circumstances" (Brambor et al., 2006: 66).

 How do we do this in R?
 One way is to use the following notation in the formula argument.
-Notice how we have added a third term `unemployed:largest50`, which is asking R to test the conditional hypothesis that the perceptions of antisocial behaviour may have a different impact on fear of violent crime for men and women.
+Notice how we have added a third term `unemployed:largest50`, which is asking R to test the conditional hypothesis that the size of the cities may have a different impact on violent crime rate.

 ```r